prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 Potential extensions, some may require dedicated proposals.

-### Ingest as counter with `__temporality__` label
+### Ingest as counter

-This option is a more generic solution to adding deltas to Prometheus, modifying the Prometheus model to allow counters to have either cumulative or delta temporality.
-It extends the metadata labels proposal (PROM-39).

-Ingest delta metrics as Prometheus counters.
-When ingesting a delta metric via the OTLP endpoint, the metric type is set to `counter` / `histogram` (and thus the `__type__` label will be `counter` / `histogram`).
-To be able to distinguish from cumulative counters, an additional `__temporality__` metadata label will be added.
-The value of this label would be either `delta` or `cumulative`.
-If the temporality label is missing, the temporality should be assumed to be cumulative.
+Instead of ingesting as a Prometheus gauge, ingest as a Prometheus counter.
+When ingesting a delta metric via the OTLP endpoint, the metric type is set to `counter` / `histogram` (and with PROM-39, the `__type__` label will be `counter` / `histogram`).

-The `__temporality__` label is more generic than the ingest-as-gauge option that uses a `__otel_temporality__` label, making temporality more of a "first-class citizen" within Prometheus, and enables deltas to be accepted from non-OTEL sources.

-This will only be allowed to be enabled if `--enable-feature=type-and-unit-labels` is also enabled.
+This will change the Prometheus definition of a counter (currently: "A counter is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart").

 As mentioned in the [Chunks](#chunks) section, `GaugeType` should still be the counter reset hint/header.

-An additional `__monotonicity__` label will be added so both monotonic and non-monotonic deltas can be supported.
-If we just supported monotonic delta counters, StatsD counters would be rejected.
-If we wrote non-monotonic deltas as gauges (while keeping monotonic deltas as counters with `__temporality__`), the more advanced querying features we may implement in the future (e.g. allowing deltas to be queried with `rate()`) would not work with StatsD counters mapped to gauges.

 Cumulative counter-like metrics ingested via the OTLP endpoint will also have a `__temporality__="cumulative"` label added.

 **Pros**
 * Clear distinction between OTEL delta metrics and OTEL gauge metrics when ingested into Prometheus, meaning users know the appropriate functions to use for each type (e.g. `sum_over_time()` is unlikely to be useful for OTEL gauge metrics).
 * Closer match with the OTEL model - in OTEL, counter-like types sum over events over time, with temporality being an property of the type.
-This is mirrored by having separate `__type__` and `__temporality__` labels in Prometheus.
+This is mirrored by having `__type__="counter"` and `__temporality__="delta"/"cumulative"` labels in Prometheus.
-* When instrumenting with the OTEL SDK, the type needs to be explicitly defined for a metric but not its temporality.
-Additionally, the temporality of metrics could change in the metric processing pipeline (for example, using the deltatocumulative or cumulativetodelta processors).
-As a result, users may know the type of a metric but be unaware of its temporality at query time.
-If different query functions are required for delta versus cumulative metrics, it is difficult to know which one to use.
-By representing both type and temporality as metadata, there is the potential for functions like `rate()` to be overloaded or adapted to handle any counter-like metric correctly, regardless of its temporality.
-(See [Function overloading](#function-overloading) for more discussion.)

 **Cons**
 * Introduces additional complexity to the Prometheus data model.
-* Confusing overlap between gauge and `__temporality__="delta"`.
+* Confusing overlap between gauge and delta counters.
 Essentially deltas already exist in Prometheus as gauges, and deltas can be viewed as a subset of gauges under the Prometheus definition.
-The same `sum_over_time()` would be used for aggregating these pre-existing deltas-as-gauges and OTEL deltas with counter type and `__temporality__="delta"`, creating confusion on why there are two different "types".
+The same `sum_over_time()` would be used for aggregating these pre-existing deltas-as-gauges and delta counters, creating confusion on why there are two different "types".
   * Pre-existing deltas-as-gauges could be converted to counters with `__temporality__="delta"`, to have one consistent "type" which should be summed over time.
-* Dependent on the `__type__` and `__unit__` feature, which is itself experimental and requires more testing and usage for refinement.
 * Systems or scripts that handle Prometheus metrics may be unaware of the new `__temporality__` label and could incorrectly treat all counter-like metrics as cumulative, resulting in hard-to-notice calculation errors.

 We decided not to go for this approach for the initial version as it is more invasive to the Prometheus model - it changes the definition of a Prometheus counter, especially if we allow non-monotonic deltas to be ingested as counters.
 This would mean we won't always be able convert Prometheus delta counters to Prometheus cumulative counters, as Prometheus cumulative counters have to monotonic (as drops are detected as resets).
 There's no actual use case yet for being able to convert delta counters to cumulative ones but it makes the Prometheus data model more complex (counters sometimes need to be monotonic, but not always).
 An alternative is allow cumulative counters to be non-monotonic (by setting a `__monontonicity__="false"` label) and adding warnings if a non-monotonic cumulative counter is used with `rate()`, but that makes `rate()` usages more confusing.

-With the `__otel_...` labels approach, the core Prometheus types do not change, just additional metadata that can help users decide how to write queries.
-However, if it seems like the `__otel_...` labels is too confusing, or there are use cases for delta temporality outside of OTEL, we may decide to change to this option.
+We may switch to this option if marking as the type as gauge appears too confusing to users.

 ### CT-per-sample